 - HSE Safeguarding Vulnerable Persons at Risk Certificate (requirement for work experience): Its primary focus is to inform learners on the guiding practice and procedures to keep vulnerable adults safe in the community and residential settings.
 The content includes learners being informed of their safeguarding responsibilities, the different types of abuse and neglect and how to recognise them and how to report concerns in line with HSE guidelines.
 All students receive a certificate on completion at the end of the course.

-- First Aid Workshop (online training): This First Aid course will introduce the learner to the principles of First Aid.
-On successful completion of this course you will be a vital link in the chain of survival.
-The course includes identifying the role and responsibilities of the first Aider, understanding the principles of infection control.
+- First Aid Workshop (online): This First Aid workshop will introduce the learner to the principles of First Aid.
+On successful completion of this workshop you will be a vital link in the chain of survival.
+The workshop includes identifying the role and responsibilities of the first Aider, understanding the principles of infection control.
 In addition, learners will describe and demonstrate how to assess a casualty- by conducting an initial check, physical examination, by obtaining a SAMPLE history, assessing levels of Response (AVPU) and identifying problems that are an immediate threat to life.
 Finally, learners will describe the requirements for a handover to other health care practitioners.
 A record of achievement from Morrison’s Island Campus is issued on successful completion.